 Pointing Your Domain to Hosting With A Records

 There are two common methods for connecting a domain to a third-party web host.
-The first is assigning your web host's Nameservers which puts your web host in charge of DNS.
-The second method is pointing your domain to hosting with A records, which keeps DNS at Porkbun.
-Porkbun's DNS servers tell visitors to your website which web server to load the site from and allow you to set up automatic free Let’s Encrypt SSL certificate renewal.
+The first is assigning your web host's DNS nameservers which puts your web host in charge of the DNS for your domain.
+The second method is pointing your domain to hosting with A records, which keeps DNS management at Porkbun.

 - 1